 It all started trudging over a bridge with my mother when I was about ten.
-The island in Chatou, France is the same one featured in dozens of Impressionist paintings - now the site of one of the greatest brocante (junk!) fairs in the world.
+The island in Chatou, France is the same one retired in dozens of Impressionist paintings, and for decades the site of one of the greatest "brocantes" (junk!) fairs in the world!
 My mom would give us each 20 francs and let us wander the dusty stalls while she treasure hunted on her own.

 Growing up in France and moving around my whole life, I've continued to be a collector of unusual objects that are beautiful or amusing to look at.
 I believe in surrounding myself with things that bring me joy (and are very rarely expensive.)
 I'm in love with all things rusty, dusty, lacy, coppery, broken chairs, bird cages, dollhouses...not to mention smooth stones, old stepstools, yellow, nests, dead leaves, and most of all, words.

-For ten years I have been working with seniors in Vermont and Colorado as the activity or community life director.
+For many years I've worked with seniors in Vermont and Colorado as the community life director.
 I created a painting program with dementia residents and strongly believe that continuing to create in any way as one gracefully grows older enhances cognitive and physical health.
 In my current position I have had the good fortune to be in charge of event planning, and have developed a love for that.

-I have three fabulous, caring, creative 20-something children who remember the "art room" where they and all the neighbor kids were allowed to paint on the walls, spill, and even track paint out on the bottoms of their shoes.
-They are currently renovating a school bus dubbed "Wildcard" for us to explore the Wild West.
+I have three fabulous, caring, creative children who remember the "art room" where they and all the neighbor kids were allowed to paint on the walls, spill, and even track paint out on the bottoms of their shoes.
+I am the proud grandma of Grey, Brynn & George :)

 Color surrounds me still in the crazy zoo I call home.
 Creativity is in the blood around the Sivy home where my husband Bill and I have raised a house full of (3 wonderful kids to be exact) amazing artists, musicians, and many pets on our property near Lyons, including Eloise the pig...with her herculean snout pushing at the door, letting herself in daily.
 Many bold colors on our walls, a roaring fire, mismatched funky furniture, candles lit and a revolving door of guests (we love throwing parties!), being in an eclectic, artistic and creative environment is an everyday occurrence for me.